darasus/ai-blog/content/learn-javascript-the-right-way-10-steps-to-mastering-javascript.md

   ES6 and ES7.
 There are other ways to improve your coding skills and boost your resume by joining a coding bootcamp where you’re serious about landing a job at a tech company.
+intro: >-
+  Did you know that Javascript is the most popular programming language in the world?
+Did you also know that it’s one of the easiest programming languages to learn?
+That means more and more people are picking up this skill at lightning speed.
+It makes sense, considering how in-demand coding skills are right now.
+And with so many introductory resources available, why not pick up this skill sooner rather than later?
+After all, there’s no time like the present to take your career to new heights.

+  With that in mind, we’re here to help you master this useful code.
+We understand that everyone comes from different backgrounds, which is why we’ve broken this guide down into easy-to-digest sections.
+If you’re ready to take your coding skills to the next level, read on for our tips and tricks on how you can learn Javascript.
 ---

 ## Grab a copy of the fundamentals